Collection Development

 Request for Reconsideration Procedure

-If the individual desires further action, they may appeal in writing to the Library Board of Trustees within ten business days.
+6. If the complainant desires further action, they may appeal in writing to the Delafield Library Board of Trustees within ten business days.
 If the Library Board plans to address the appeal at a meeting, the individual will be notified.
 The Board of Trustees reserves the right to limit the length of presentation and number of speakers at the hearing.
-The Board will determine whether library staff followed the Library’s Collection Development Policy and the Procedure for Request for Reconsideration.
-On the basis of this determination, the Board may vote to uphold or override the decision of the Director.
-The decision of the Library Board is final.
+All potential speakers must adhere to the Public Comments at Library Board Meetings policy.

 Collection Development Policy PDF